georgerichardson/opendataday_seattle_2017/README.md

-# opendataday_seattle_2017
+# Open Data Day Seattle 2017
-Everything about Seattle's Open Data Day 2017 Visualisation Hangout
+A data visualization bonanza.
+In one afternoon.